Businesskasper/kaeltehilfe/docs/deploy.md

 After all files and directories were copied and both docker images were imported, launch all services using `docker compose up` from inside the `/home/kaeltebus/docker` directory.

 > [!CAUTION]
 > Comment out "kaelteus-api" and "kaeltebus-ui" in docker-compose.yml if Keycloak and NGINX were not yet configured.
+Comment them back in after successful configuration and "docker compose up" again.

 ## Setup NGINX Proxy Manager
 Connect to NGINX Proxy manager via the browser (http://{your-ip}:81) and log in using the default credentials: